Dave Westfall, MD

 He achieved the rank of Lt.
 Commander in the U.S. Navy while teaching in the Family Medicine residency program at the Naval Aerospace and Regional Medical Center in Pensacola, Florida.
 In this role, he was responsible for the educational curriculum and was recognized by the residents as the outstanding clinical instructor.

-In 2006, he accepted the position of the director of Public Health for the 13 counties in Northeast Georgia and earned an MPH at Emory’s Rollins School of Public Health in 2009.
-He became an affiliated professor at Emory in 2010 and continues to teach one semester a year in the Executive MPH program.
+In 2006, he accepted the position of the director of Public Health for the 13 counties in northeast Georgia and earned an MPH at Emory’s Rollins School of Public Health in 2009.
+He became an affiliated professor at Emory in 2010 and taught one semester a year in the Executive MPH program for 10 years until switching his academic involvement to the NGMC Family Medicine residency.
 He is also an adjunct professor at the Medical College of Georgia’s Family Medicine department.
 He continues to see patients at the Good News Clinic, which he helped start in 1992 to meet the needs of uninsured patients in Hall County and has grown to be the largest free clinic in Georgia.
 He was recognized by both the Georgia Academy of Family Physicians as well as the Medical Association of Georgia for his history of community service.

 Dr. Westfall retired from the Georgia Department of Public Health in December of 2016.
-After teaching his annual course at Emory in Spring 2017, he completed a through hike of the Appalachian Trail (2200 miles), completing it on December 1, 2017.
+After teaching his annual course at Emory in Spring 2017, he completed a through hike of the Appalachian Trail (2,200 miles), completing it on December 1, 2017.
+He was also recognized by Rotary as the “Man of the Year” in 2016 for his contributions to the community.

-Dr. Westfall and his wife Faye have three grown daughters and two grandchildren.
+Dr. Westfall and his wife Faye have three grown daughters and four grandchildren.